ruslanmv/ruslanmv.github.io/_posts/2020-09-17-How-to-install-local-proxy-with-cntlm.md

 Next, we need to find out which NTLM dialect your proxy understands.
-It's a jungle out there and it can be quite challenging (i.e. boooring) to find a working NTLM setup - thank Bill.